layereight/MFRC522-trigger/README.md

 * document Ansible playbook
 * document logging.ini
 * play beep sound when rfid tag is detected
+* command actions: execute a system command as action

+# Roadmap done

 * toggle actions: execute the same action when a rfid tag is removed from the reader and re-detected
-* command actions: execute a system command as action
+* action on tag remove event
+* actino on tag re-detected event

 # Inspiration